(Kernelized) Stein variational gradient descent

 Figure 2: Q. Liu (2016a)’s diagram of the relationships between this method, kernel methods, Stein’s method, variational inference, maximum mean discrepancy and Fisher information.
 Bonus points for coining Steinalization.

 Stein’s method meets variational inference via kernels and probability measures.
-The result is method of inference which maintains an ensemble of particles which notionally collectively sample from some target distribution.
+The result is a method of inference that maintains an ensemble of particles which notionally collectively sample from some target distribution.
 I should learn about this, as one of the methods I might use for low-assumption Bayes inference.
+This seems to have been invented in Q. Liu, Lee, and Jordan (2016) and Chwialkowski, Strathmann, and Gretton (2016), weaponized in Q. Liu (2016b).

-There seems to be a standard narrative that we walk through here, which I find very confusing.
-So here I walk through with laborious worked examples.
+There seems to be a standard way of introducing the tools, which I find very confusing.
+Here I work through that standard with laborious worked examples, so that I can internalize the necessary intuitions for all this.

 1 Stein operators